Low flying Catrike 700 at the beach, 2014

 Hello fellow trike pilots!

 My name is Steve, and I have grown very fond of recumbent tadpole tricycles since first acquiring one in May 2009.
 I came up to speed on these vehicles rather quickly during my 16 weeks of training for a subsequent ride from the Oregon Coast to Death Valley National Park.
 The 37-day journey of adventure and adaptation taught me an incredible amount about piloting a trike.
-I have owned an ICE Qnt recumbent tricycle, a Catrike 700 speed trike, and nowadays pedal the hinterlands on a ICE Full Fat backcountry adventure trike.
+I have owned an ICE Qnt recumbent tricycle, a Catrike 700 speed trike, and nowadays I pedal the outback on an ICE Full Fat adventure trike.

 High in the Cascade Range of Oregon, 2011, on an ICE Qnt

 I discovered what works on the long haul and what doesn’t, and also how incredibly enjoyable riding a trike on an overland journey can be.
 Even so, I still have much to learn.
 The journey is the joy.
 You may read the chronicles of my trike trek to Death Valley National Park from the Pacific Northwest at Silent Passage, as well as elsewhere on this website.
 Information here continues to expand with time.

 I initially created Trike Asylum January of 2010, as a means to consolidate into one online locale a convenient recumbent tadpole trike information source, a place that would make hours of internet searching obsolete for those on a quest to learn more about this breed of tricycle.
 When I first began searching out knowledge about trikes in 2008 after selling my car, it was a hit or miss affair, and required many days of dedicated online queries to locate and learn about aspects that advanced my quest.
 Thus, my lifelong desire to assist others led to the establishment of Trike Asylum.